nlap/dropwizard-ratelimit/README.md

 		}

 	}

+# Configuration
+Configure as per the example conf.yaml.
+The properties are:

+* *redisHost*: Redis hostname
+* *redisPort*: Redis port

 # Example
 The module `example` contains an API with a single resource that simply returns 200 OK.
 This is rate limited to 3 requests per second.